 I’m going to show you how I did it with:

 While working a full-time job.

-With a solid game plan, the right tools and a little elbow grease, you can promote your blog posts and generate thousands of social media shares on autopilot...
+With a solid game plan, the right tools and a little elbow grease, you can promote your blog posts and generate thousands of visits and social media shares on autopilot...

 In any niche.

 - How to use other people's content to drive traffic to your site

 - How to 7x the traffic potential of every blog post

 - The formula I used to get over 2,000 shares in 7 days